wp-plugins/chiron/readme.txt

 ### Wordpress

 Chiron was first built to be used within the lovely Wordpress.
-If you're not familiar with it, got and try it yourself!
+If you're not familiar with it, go and try it yourself!

 * http://wordpress.org/
 * http://wordpress.com/